The Chomsky Challenge for Americans

 U.S. planes trapped the long convoys by disabling vehicles in the front, and at the rear, and then pounded the resulting traffic jams for hours. … On the sixty miles of coastal highway, Iraqi military units sit in gruesome repose, scorched skeletons of vehicles and men alike, black and awful under the sun … for 60 miles every vehicle was strafed or bombed, every windshield is shattered, every tank is burned, every truck is riddled with shell fragments.
 No survivors are known or likely. … U.S. forces continued to drop bombs on the convoys until all humans were killed.
 So many jets swarmed over the inland road that it created an aerial traffic jam, and combat air controllers feared midair collisions. … [I]t was simply a one-sided massacre. …

-Luftwaffe chief Hermann Goring would have been impressed.
+Luftwaffe chief Hermann Göring would have been impressed.

 Imagine the imprint this senseless war crime must have left behind on Iraqis.